MR

 Your payment amount depends on your income and how long you have lived in Canada.
 However, you can expect to receive your first payment after turning 65.

-You can read more about OAS, eligibility and application, and how to maximize your pension payout by avoiding OAS Clawback.
+You can read more on OAS, eligibility and application, and how you can maximize your pension payout by avoiding OAS Clawback.

 7. Guaranteed Income Supplement (GIS)